JvanKatwijk/dab-cmdline/README.md

  if a NULL is provided, no data will be transferred.

-Some technical data of the selected program is passed through a function, whose type is to be conformant to
+Some technical data of the selected program is passed through a callback function, whose type is to be conformant to

 	typedef void (*cb_programdata_t)(int16_t,	// start address
 	                                 int16_t,	// length